FIHRM – INTERCOM conference 2016

 The joint session considered the political, social and economic landscapes of museums and the ethical challenges that these might pose.
-Amongst a wide and varied programme (PDF) delivered over the two day event, some of the main issues considered were; what are the implications for managing museums successfully?
+Amongst a wide and varied programme over the two day event, some of the main issues considered were: What are the implications for managing museums successfully?
 What obligation does the museum have to its governing body?
 And to the public?
 How can a museum code of ethics support museums to resolve some of these conflicts?

 It also looked at current museum thinking in managing the external environment and considered international case studies concerned with ethical dilemmas such as sponsorship, illicit trafficking, migration, and human rights.

 A series of presentations from the conference are available to download here:

 The new Museum Tommaso Crudeli and Article 18 of the Universal Decaration for Human Rights

 Kathy Burton & Raoul Crudeli, Institute of Historical Studies Tommaso Crudeli, Italy